 Cut Countertop Along Cut Lines

-After you have laid out all your cut lines with painter’s tape, you’re ready to cut.
+You’re ready to cut after you have laid out all your cut lines with painter’s tape.

-DIY Tip: To ensure your cuts are perfectly straight, consider using a large framing square and clamps to act as a guide for your saws.
+DIY Tip: To ensure your cuts are perfectly straight, consider using a large framing square and clamps to guide your saws.

-When cutting out the hole for your sink and stove, a standard jigsaw will do fine.
-That is because the cuts don’t have to look perfect and the cut edges can be easily hidden with a top mounted sink & stove.
+A standard jigsaw will do fine when cutting out the hole for your sink and stove.
+That is because the cuts donโt have to be perfect, and the cut edges can be easily hidden with a top-mounted sink & stove.

-However, when cutting longer edges you can get much faster and cleaner cuts by using a circular saw.
+However, you can get much faster and cleaner cuts when cutting longer edges using a circular saw.

 Once you are finished cutting the countertop, you are ready to sand the wood to smooth out the surface.